-(4) 17006 Vardon Terrace #105 owned by 17006 Vardon Terrace #105, LLC.
+16904 Vardon Terrace #106, LLC; and (4) 17006 Vardon Terrace #105 owned by 17006 Vardon Terrace #105, LLC.

 On July 18, 2018, defendant DaCorta (through 16804 Vardon Terrace 307, LLC) transferred Condo #307 to Vincent Raia, who managed certain properties for the defendants and relief defendants prior to the Receiver's appointment.
 Oasis Management held a \$215,000 balloon mortgage on the property.
 Mr. Raia's monthly, interest-only mortgage payment to Oasis Management was \$537.50.
 The Receiver was collecting the payments and adding them to the Receivership Account, but he obtained a deed in lieu of foreclosure from Mr. Raia.
 This arrangement avoided unnecessary litigation with Mr. Raia regarding the length and validity of his mortgage.
-The Receiver recorded the deed and thus now owns the property.
-He is marketing it for sale at \$210,000 along with the other condominiums.14
+The Receiver recorded the deed and took ownership of the property.
+On November 30, 2020, the Receiver entered into an agreement to sell Condo #307 for \$198,000.
+The Receiver moved the Court to approve the sale, and the Court granted that motion.
+See Docs.
+341, 344.
+The transaction is scheduled to close shortly after this filing, and the net proceeds will be reflected in Exhibit A to the Receiver's next interim report.